ajafff/ts-transform-compact-nullish-compare/README.md

 #### Code coverage

 The additional branches in the transpiled code increase the "Branches" count in code coverage reports.
-This transform removes on of those branches.
+This transform removes one of those branches.

 ## Usage with `ttypescript`